dece/Bebop/README.md

 Seems like there is no color support out of the box nor text attributes.
 It works OK in cmd.exe, but it feels completely broken on Windows Terminal.

+### Plugins

+Since v0.2.0 you can use and develop plugins for Bebop.
+Installing a plugin requires you to install the corresponding Python package, usually from PyPI, then enable the plugin in your config file.
+Check the internal help page or the `bebop/plugin.py` module for more information.

+Here is a list of plugins I did, available on PyPI:

+- `bebop-browser-finger`: support for Finger protocol ([readme][plugin-finger])

+[plugin-finger]: plugins/finger/README.md